mertirfanercan/mertirfanercan/README.md

 I'm using C# for building desktop applications for Microsoft Windows.

 I'm using Python for machine learning and data science mainly.
-For backend development I use FastAPI for building Rest APIs.
+For backend development I use FastAPI.

 I'm using Go for MVC applications.